kushaldas/pym/docs/thebeginning.rst

 ::

-    >>> #this is a comment
+    >>> # This is a comment
-    >>> #the next line will add two numbers
+    >>> # The next line will add two numbers
     >>> a = 12 + 34
     >>> print c #this is a comment too :)

 Comments are mainly for the people will *develop* or *maintain* the codebase, so it means if you have some complex code somewhere you should write enough comments inside so that anyone else can understand the code by reading the comments.
+You should alwats give a space after # and then start writing the comment.
 You can also use some standard comments like

 ::

-    #FIXME -- fix these code later
+    # FIXME -- fix these code later
-    #TODO -- in future you have to do this
+    # TODO -- in future you have to do this

 Modules
 =======